google-deepmind/mujoco_menagerie/universal_robots_ur10e/README.md

    that these values have not been carefully tuned -- contributions are more than welcome to improve them.
 9. Added home joint configuration as a `keyframe`.
-10. Manually designed collision geometries to be as realistic as UR10's shape.
+10. Manually designed collision geometries to be as realistic as the UR10's shape.
-10. Added `scene.xml`, which includes the robot, with a textured ground plane, skybox, and haze.
+11. Added `scene.xml`, which includes the robot, with a textured ground plane, skybox, and haze.

 ### Notes

 Although the model is stable in the `scene.xml`, you might see unstable behavior when combined with other models (i.e., Robotiq-2F85 gripper).
 Switching the integrator from `Euler` to `RK4` helps in these cases.